Bortrex/DO_project/README.md

 ###### Initial attempts

 This graph is the initial result of our IP model implementation.

-Note how the series *SX* were randomly filled to their maximum.
+To denote how the series *SX* were randomly filled to their maximum.

 <img src="https://github.com/user-attachments/assets/253d14d7-9118-43bc-81e8-ffc21a8fb600" width="500" height="300">